 - Publicly report on your Due Diligence systems and practices for criterion 9.8 at least once per year.
-This could be through one or more of: - o Your website - o Annual sustainability or corporate responsibility reports - o Aligned with your other reporting processes under criterion 3.1 (Sustainability Reporting). - Be practical in how you format your Due Diligence reporting, and match the level of detail with: - o The level of risk in your supply chain. - o The scale and impacts of your Business. - See Table 5 for what to include in your reporting under OECD Step 5, according to the OECD Guidance.
+This could be through one or more of: - Your website - Annual sustainability or corporate responsibility reports - Aligned with your other reporting processes under criterion 3.1 (Sustainability Reporting). - Be practical in how you format your Due Diligence reporting, and match the level of detail with: - The level of risk in your supply chain. - The scale and impacts of your Business. - See Table 5 for what to include in your reporting under OECD Step 5, according to the OECD Guidance.